AnyChart/docs.anychart.com/Basic_Charts/Custom_Drawing.md

 renderer = mySeries.rendering();
 ```

-Please note that you need to override renderer for **each instance** of the series you want to customize, you can not just tell the component to display all series of the given type in a different way, you need to assign a custom renderer to every instance you create.
+Please note that you need to override renderer for **each instance** of the series you want to customize, you can't just tell the component to display all series of the given type in a different way, you need to assign a custom renderer to every instance you create.
 Having a single renderer object comes in handy in such cases, you just go like this:

 ```
 // create some custom drawer